MrKaszeba19/PapajLang/README.md

 ### Other operands and directives

 #### Exception management
-- excraise - (syntax `X excraise`) if X is a string, then raise an exception with a X message (np. `"Error!" excraise`).
+- raiseException - (syntax `X raiseException`) if X is a string, then raise an exception with a X message (np. `"Error!" raiseException`).
 If X is an exception, then this command raises it.
 An expression of `EXC excraise` raises an empty exception.

 #### Input-output operands